rklymentiev/rklymentiev.com/content/post/computational-models-of-behavior-pt2/index.md

 ---
 title: "Computational Models of Behavior, part 2"
-subtitle: How to fit reinforcement learning models to the behavioral data using Bayesian inference
+subtitle: How to fit reinforcement learning models to behavioral data using Bayesian inference
 date: '2021-11-13'
-summary: How to fit reinforcement learning models to the behavioral data using Bayesian inference.
+summary: How to fit reinforcement learning models to behavioral data using Bayesian inference.
 image:
   focal_point: ''